4 Things Every Parent Should Stop Doing Right Now

-While parenting practices differ across cultures and certainly from one family to the next, there are some actions that parents engage in that researchers, psychologists and child development experts agree are outdated, inadvisable or even downright dangerous.
-Here are 4 such parenting practices that parents should commit to abandoning right now:
+While parenting practices differ across cultures — and from one family to the next — there are some actions that parents engage in which researchers, psychologists, and child development experts agree are outdated, inadvisable, or simply dangerous.
+Following are four such practices that parents should commit to abandoning:

-1. Not Prioritizing Sleep.
 Far too often, parents minimize the importance of sleep.
 Whether due to a lax attitude about bedtime or because of the demands of overscheduling, nothing should get in the way of a child getting enough rest.
 Getting by on a few hours of sleep won't "toughen up" a child, nor is it an indicator of resilience.
-Insufficient sleep has a negative impact on behavior; it also compromises mental function, and is correlated with weight gain over time.
-The National Sleep Foundation recommends a minimum 8 ½ hours of sleep for teens, and a range of 11-12 hours for younger children between the ages of 5 and 12.
-In real terms, this means that a 15-year-old who must be awake by 7am should be in bed no later than 10:30pm, while a 10-year-old child needs to be in bed by 8pm to be well-rested enough for a 7am rising.
+Insufficient sleep has a negative impact on behavior; it also compromises mental function and is correlated with weight gain over time.
+The National Sleep Foundation recommends a minimum of eight-and-a-half hours of sleep for teens, and a range of 11 to 12 hours for younger children between the ages of 5 and 12.
+In real terms, this means that a 15-year-old who must be awake by 7 a.m. should be in bed no later than 10:30 p.m., while a 10-year-old child needs to be in bed by 8 p.m. to be well-rested for a 7 a.m. rising.

-The fix: Create a schedule with your child, one that takes commute time, “down time”, homework time, chores and extracurricular activities into account.
-If you see that your child’s current obligations are cutting into her sleep time, you must help her to make a tough choice – eliminating an activity in order to buy back some time for sleep.
+The fix: Create a schedule with your child, one that takes commute time, “down time,” homework time, chores, and extracurricular activities into account.
+If you see that your child’s current obligations are cutting into her sleep time, you must help her make a tough choice — eliminating an activity in order to buy back some time for sleep.

-The fix: An already-prepared dinner will avert the detour parents often make to casual restaurants or fast food establishments before going home.
-All you need is a two to four hour block every weekend to prep or fully cook 4 or 5 meals to serve during the week.
-Make a meal plan, make sure the items you need for each dish are available in your kitchen beforehand, and build cooking and prepping time into your weekend calendar.
-You can build cooking into your routine on Sundays in between relaxing or watching sports on TV.
+The fix: An already-prepared dinner will avert the detour that parents often make to casual restaurants or fast-food establishments before going home.
+All you need is a two-to-four-hour block on the weekend to prep or fully cook four or five meals to serve during the week.
+Make a meal plan, make sure the items you need are available in your kitchen, and build cooking and prepping time into your weekend calendar.
 Be sure to stick to your plan each week, and refrigerate or freeze the meals you cook in advance to keep them fresh.

-The fix: Before your child begins a challenging assignment, spend a few minutes with him to clarify understanding, and set the stage for him to tackle the task.
-Then, leave your child to do his own work.
+The fix: Before your child begins a challenging assignment, spend a few minutes with him to clarify understanding and set the stage for him to tackle it.
+Then leave your child to do his own work.
 If you add a parent-child check-in at the end, use a questioning technique to activate your child’s thinking about the work he produced, rather than giving him specific directives to revise the work.
 In cases where the assignment is indeed beyond your child’s capacity to complete, don’t do the work for him.
-Instead, discuss the situation with your child’s teacher to determine why such a mismatch between the demands of the assignment and your child's skill level exists.
+Instead, discuss the situation with the teacher to determine why such a mismatch between the demands of the assignment and your child's skill level exists.

-4. Spanking.
-As popular as it may be (most Americans spank or approve of spanking), the presumed benefits of spanking are just not supported by research.
-It’s true that spanking can curb bad behavior in the short term, but the detrimental downside of spanking is significant.
-So much so, that for those of us who study global and domestic data on spanking, we can only come to a singular conclusion – spanking is bad for kids.
+Most Americans spank or approve of spanking, but the presumed benefits of spanking are just not supported by the research.
+It’s true that spanking can curb bad behavior in the short term, but the detrimental downside is significant, so much so that those of us who study global and domestic data on spanking can only come to a singular conclusion: Spanking is bad for kids.
 Of course, children need discipline, but a non-spanking parent need not be a pushover, nor someone who doesn't value discipline or structure.
-"Anti-spanking" does not equate to "anti-discipline"; it is simply a stance that says that inflicting physical pain on children is an unacceptable behavior modification strategy to employ.
+"Anti-spanking" does not equate to "anti-discipline"; it is simply a stance that says inflicting physical pain on children is an unacceptable behavior modification strategy.
 Children who are spanked are more likely to commit crimes and more apt to be depressed.
-They are also more likely to be disconnected from their parents, and are more inclined to normalize violence as a way to address problems.
+They are also more likely to be disconnected from their parents, and more inclined to normalize violence as a way to address problems.

-The fix: Begin with expectations and explain your thinking; make sure your children understand the actions you deem acceptable and those that you consider to be wrong.
-Then, create a discipline plan that delineates progressive, non-physical consequences for various kinds of misbehavior.
+The fix: Begin with expectations, and explain your thinking; make sure your children understand the actions you deem acceptable and those that you consider to be wrong.
+Then create a discipline plan that delineates progressive, nonphysical consequences for various kinds of misbehavior.
 However, consequences are not enough; make connecting with your children a priority.
 This is key to helping them to make good choices, and a strong parent-child connection will lead your children to be more invested in your opinions and to adopt your values.
-Lastly, consider taking a yoga class or a class in meditation, to increase your self-awareness and self-control when your children’s behaviors disappoint you or make you angry.
+Lastly, consider taking a class in meditation or yoga, to increase your self-awareness and self-control when your children’s behavior disappoints you or makes you angry.